Taufred/CookingByTheBook/README.md

 FOR JAN
-Cleaned_recipes.p is located on Shared Google drive location, file was too big for github Download it and keep it in the same location as notebook
+Cleaned_recipes.p is located on Shared Google drive location, file was too big for github Download it and keep it in the same location as notebook (ITS A ZIP ON GITHUB NOW)